jahanalem/LinkedIn2GitHub/0054_LiliShop-Security-02-MFA.md

 }
 ```

+It's worth being precise about what this component does and does not do. **It never verifies the code itself.** All it does is collect what the user typed and send it to the backend — the actual TOTP calculation and comparison (Section 5.3) happens entirely server-side.
+The backend stays the single source of truth for every authentication decision; the frontend's only job here is to display whatever the backend decides.

+This is exactly why the `isAuthenticatedUser(user)` check matters so much.
+Remember from Section 6: **every one of the three login outcomes returns HTTP 200** — even the "please set up MFA" and "please enter your code" responses.
+So a 200 status alone says nothing about whether the user is actually logged in.
+The only reliable signal is whether `token` is non-empty, and that's precisely what this check enforces before the component fires its `authenticated` event.

 This is the "stateless re-post" in action: it sends `email`, `password`, and `twoFactorCode` all together.
-The `isAuthenticatedUser(user)` check enforces the "empty token is never authenticated" rule.
 And the template even tells the user they can use a recovery code here: *"Enter the 6-digit code from your authenticator app.
 You can also enter a one-time recovery code."* — matching the backend's recovery-code fallback.

 ### 7.4 Rendering the QR Code